proplot-dev/proplot/docs/why.rst

 the dedicated `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot`
 tools instead.

-This approach is fine for quick plots, but not ideal.
+This approach is fine for quick plots, but not ideal for complex ones.
 It requires learning a different syntax from matplotlib, and tends to encourage using the `~matplotlib.pyplot` API rather than the object-oriented API.
 These tools also introduce features that would be useful additions to matplotlib in their *own* right, without requiring special data containers and